Kaizen-Labs-Inc/launcher/README.md

 npx prisma migrate reset
 ```

-This will delete all data in your local database
+This will delete all data in your local database.
+You can rebuild the database base layer by hitting http://localhost:3000/api/greeting from your browser.

 ## Building